uiowa/uiowa/content/articles/articles-paragraph/articles-paragraph.md

 parent: "Articles"
 nav_order: 2
 ---
+# ATTENTION: We're moving our Documentation to our [SiteNow Website](https://sitenow.uiowa.edu/documentation/content-blocks/articles-paragraph)

-# Articles Paragraph
+## Articles Paragraph

-## If you want to list all of your articles on a page:
+### If you want to list all of your articles on a page:
 1. Add a ‘Section’
 2. Add the ‘Articles’ paragraph
 3. Leave the ‘Filter articles by reference’ empty